swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 git push
 ```

-### Check the results
+This chapter is done, you can check the summary.

+## Summary

 Congrats!
 You now have a defined and common way to reproduce the pipeline to create a model.
 The stages will be ran only if files or parameters change.

-This chapter is done, you can check the summary.

-## Summary

 In this chapter, you have successfully: